-There are some studies which show the success of veganism compared to omnivore diets for weight loss.
+There are some studies that show the success of veganism compared to omnivore diets for weight loss.
 Then there are others showing that a diet including meat outperforms vegan diets for trimming body fat.

-Depending on who you’re trying to impress, you can find six studies that say vegans will lose more weight than meat eaters, or half a dozen studies that show vegans will lose less weight.
+Depending on who you’re trying to impress, you can find six studies that say vegans will lose more weight than meat-eaters, or half a dozen studies that show vegans will lose less weight.

 It honestly doesn’t matter, because when it comes to weight loss, it comes down to calories, calories, calories.

 Put bluntly, if you’re not losing weight, you’re consuming too many calories.